hzi-bifo/SDplots/Docker/ReadMeDocker.md

 2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where [PREFIX] can be any character sequence.
 If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
 The prefix must be the same!
 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
 > Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.
-> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "data_cds.fa").
+> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "HA_cds.fa").

 ### III | Running the Pipeline
 1. To run the SD plot pipeline, open your terminal and insert :

-	$docker run -v /etc/localtime:/etc/localtime:ro -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]
+	$docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]

-> Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, try to run
+> Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, try to run `$sudo docker run ...`
-> 	$sudo docker run ...

 >**Example**
-Say your input data is located in *johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/Ancona/01/2010* (please refer to the CMD Config part below to see more about cmd-line options).
-You want sampling to be enabled and you want the software to translate the cds into aa.
+Say your input data is located in *johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009* (please refer to the CMD Config part below to see more about cmd-line options).
+You want to set the output name to *test* and you want sampling to be enabled at 50 samples per season.
 You would then run

-	$sudo docker run -v /etc/localtime:/etc/localtime:ro -v johndoe/Documents/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -r "A/Ancona/01/2010" -g true -l true
+	$sudo docker run -v johndoe/Documents/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50

 >**CMD Config**
 > To customize your pipeline-deployment, you can append the following to the run-command:

 	-i, --i   : name of input files, must be set
+	-o, --o   : name of output folder, must be set
-	-l, --l   : translate cds to aa (true or false), default: false -g, --g   : sample sequences (true or false), default: false -s, --s   : sample size (sequences per season, should be larger than 10 and smaller than the maximum number of sequences in a season), default: 300
+	-r, --r   : isolate name of root sequence, must be set -l, --l   : translate cds to aa (true or false), default: true -g, --g   : sample sequences (true or false), default: false -s, --s   : sample size (sequences per season, should be larger than 10 and smaller than the maximum number of sequences in a season), default: 300
-	-r, --r   : isolate name of root sequence, must be set -ha, --ha : analyze ha and adjust numbering (true or false), default: true -n, --n   : numbering, number of amino acids in the signal peptide (dependent on subtype, e.g. 17 for pH1N1 and 16 for H3N2), default: 17
+	-ha, --ha : analyze ha and adjust numbering (true or false), default: true -n, --n   : numbering, number of amino acids in the signal peptide (dependent on subtype, e.g. 17 for pH1N1 and 16 for H3N2), default: 17
 	-w, --w   : plot width in inches, default: 12
-	-o, --o   : format of plot (pdf or png), default:"pdf" -f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)
+	-p, --p   : format of plot (pdf or png), default:"pdf" -f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)

 *[See section **Output Files** below **SD Plots for Windows** for further specification of the output.]*
 - - -